achtelik/achtelik.github.io/README.md

 # https://achtelik.github.io

-This project contains the public website of https://achtelik.it bases on https://pages.github.com and also available at https://achtelik.github.io
+This project contains the public website of https://achtelik.it bases on https://pages.github.com.